awesome-mixin-network/bitcoin-cli-wallet-python/README.md

-# CLI/API Bitcoin and alter coin wallet and exchanger written in python script based
+# Bitcoin and alter coin wallet written in python
 ![cover](https://github.com/wenewzhang/mixin_labs-python-bot/raw/master/Bitcoin_python.jpg)
 ### What is this?
 a cryptocurrency wallet based on Python and urwid.